Ushering in the end of coal’s stronghold on U.S. energy

 All around the world, people are mobilizing against coal and making serious progress.
 In 2016, the Obama administration took a huge step in the right direction by halting all new coal mining leases on public lands and initiating an overhaul of the federal coal leasing program.
 This move alone will keep billions of tons of coal in the ground.

-But Trump and his team of climate deniers have promised to move us backwards.
-Here’s why we need to resist their attacks on climate progress and quit coal for good.
+Unfortunately, the climate deniers in Congress have promised to move us backwards.
+Here’s why we must resist their attacks on climate progress and quit coal for good.

-The impacts of climate change around the world are increasingly clear.
-If we’re going to make any progress, we urgently need to end our reliance on fossil fuels.
+The impacts of the climate crisis around the world are increasingly clear: we urgently need to end our reliance on fossil fuels.

 Coal is the single largest contributor to global warming.
 Currently, one-third of all global carbon dioxide emissions come from burning coal.
 Additionally, scientists are increasingly clear that in order to avoid the worst impacts of climate change, we need to leave 80 percent of global carbon deposits — like coal — in the ground.